Karnataka (Govt.) Polytechnic

 Karnataka (Govt.)
-Polytechnic also known as K.P.T., is a polytechnic university in Mangalore, Karnataka state, India.
+Polytechnic also known as K.P.T., is a polytechnic university in Mangaluru, Karnataka state, India.

 History

 It was established in 1946 in a rented building in Pandeshwar under the Government of Madras State.
 Since 1954, Polytechnic has started functioning at its present campus in Kadri Hills, Mangalore.
 There were four main three-year diploma programmes in civil engineering, mechanical engineering, electrical engineering, and automobile engineering at the time of starting.
 Later, the current courses were supplemented with the diploma programmes in Chemical Engineering, Polymer Technology, Electronics and Communication, and Computer Science.
 The polytechnic's campus spans 19 acres in total.
 The institute benefits the public by providing engineering education.

 This Polytechnic College is one of the oldest technical colleges in this region.
 Institute are running 3-year of eight Diploma courses.